LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	| ?- logtalk_load(my_tests, [hook(lgtunit)]).

-As the term-expansion mechanism applies to all the contents of a source file, the source files defining the test objects shouldn't contain entities other than the test objects.
+As the term-expansion mechanism applies to all the contents of a source file, the source files defining the test objects should preferably not contain entities other than the test objects.
 Additional code necessary for the tests should go to separate files.

 See the `../../tester-sample.lgt` file for an example of a loader file for